texlugsa/texlugsa.github.io/_posts/2026-05-31-official-community-meeting.md

 ## Summary

 The Texas LEGO® User Group - San Antonio (TexLUG-SA) held its fourth in-person Community Meeting (CM) of 2026 on 31 May 2026.
 12 Group Members attended our Community Meeting at Krystle's Brick Shop in the Rolling Oaks Mall.
 Topics discussed were the migration to the newly established Fan Community.
-The Group Ambassador shared the principles of the new Fan Community and facilitated a discussion of the known ins and outs of the new community; status of LUGBULK 2026 was communicated: awaiting invoice for our joint order; successful presentation by the Group Ambassador at the Northwest Rotary Club monthly meeting; successful Spring Train Show at the New Braunfels Civic Center in April and fantastic LEGO® Jurassic themed display at the Schertz Public Library Summer Kick-Off event.
+The Group Ambassador shared the principles of the new Fan Community and facilitated a discussion of the known ins and outs of the new community; successful presentation by the Group Ambassador at the Northwest Rotary Club monthly meeting; successful Spring Train Show at the New Braunfels Civic Center in April and fantastic LEGO® Jurassic themed display at the Schertz Public Library Summer Kick-Off event.

 ## Attendance